digital-land/digital-land.github.io/content/blog-post/beta-team.md

 I did have a concern before taking on this role.

-I’m fascinated by the details, a lot of the code is my fault, and I have some strong views on some quite detailed things.
+I’m fascinated by the details, a lot of the code here is my fault, and I have some strong views on some quite detailed things.
 I’ll always be interested in the detail.
 I love data modelling.
 I’ll always write code.
 It’s my happy place.
 And I'm always on hand if you want my view on detail.